mramshaw/Kubernetes/README.md

 As with __Docker__ it is possible to run __Kubernetes__ locally, which definitely has some advantages.

-For one thing, all of the cloud providers have extensive (and very cluttered) dashboards whereas the command "__minikube dashboard__" will pop open a browser populated with a more minimal and less cluttered dashboard (making it much easier to see what is going on).
+For one thing, all of the cloud providers have extensive (and very cluttered) dashboards whereas the command _'__minikube dashboard__'_ will pop open a browser populated with a much less cluttered dashboard (making it much easier to see what is going on).

 ## Tools

 There are 3 main tools, __kubeadm__, __kubectl__, and __minikube__.

-For setting up __local__ clusters, __kubeadm__ is probably useful.
+For setting up __local__ clusters or for provisioning VMs, __kubeadm__ is probably useful.

 However, for dealing with cloud providers (such as AWS, Azure, Google) it is probably not needed.

 Having dabbled with all 3 of the listed providers, I can say definitely that it is not necessary to install __kubectl__ locally either.

+[Each of the cloud providers recommends that you install their command-line toolset, which definitely make a lot of things simpler, however it ___should___ be possible to perform all needed functions from a web interface (naviagting said web interface is generally non-trivial however).]

-But for local familiarization, __minikube__ is the way to go - and it requires __kubectl__.
+For local familiarization, __minikube__ is the way to go - and it requires __kubectl__.

+[Minikube is really the local equivalent of a cloud providers command-line toolset.]

 Using __minikube__ requires installing some form of virtualization, for linux either __VirtualBox__ or __KVM__ [I chose VirtualBox].